 Mr. Dotson was elected to the Board of Directors in November 2008.
 A long-term resident of Parchester Village in Richmond, Dotson is a well-known community activist who served as president of his neighborhood council and now serves as Vice Chair.
-He also served as the Associate Director of the Neighborhood House of North Richmond, a non-profit agency which provides services to North Richmond residents and is Vice Chair of the Community Advisory Group monitoring the cleanup of Campus Bay and UC Berkeley Richmond Field Station.
+He is the president of North Richmond Shoreline Open Space Alliance, a group of community and environmental organizations and individuals working to save access to the open space along the northern shoreline of Richmond.
+Mr. Dotson also served as the Associate Director of the Neighborhood House of North Richmond, a non-profit agency that provides services to North Richmond residents, and is Vice Chair of the Community Advisory Group monitoring the cleanup of Campus Bay and UC Berkeley Richmond Field Station.
 Prior to being elected to the board, he served as an appointed member of the Park District Park Advisory Committee.

 Dotson holds a masters' degree in Public Health Planning, Administration, and Education from UC Berkeley.

 Mr. Dotson represents: Albany, Berkeley, Emeryville, El Cerrito, El Sobrante, Kensington, part of Pinole, Richmond and San Pablo.